 With health and safety in mind, we want to let you know what to expect so you can plan accordingly should you choose to visit.

 Consider yourself invited to a fun mask-erade party!
-In accordance with Governor Carney’s Executive Order, all staff, volunteers and visitors 13 years and older will be expected to wear masks while on-site (except when eating or drinking, during which time they must be seated and socially distanced from others).
-Face coverings are strongly recommended for children age 3-12 as long as they pose no health risk based on a child’s medical condition.
+In accordance with Governor Carney’s Executive Order, all staff, volunteers and visitors who are Kindergarten age and above are expected to wear masks while on-site (except when eating or drinking, during which time they must be seated and socially distanced from others).

 Proper mask wearing includes covering both mouth and nose with your face covering.
 If you are unwilling to wear a mask or unable to do so due to a medical condition, we suggest that you postpone your visit until this requirement changes.

-For the fastest and most touch-free entry, we recommend purchasing tickets in advance or (if you are a member) reserving your timed entry.
-Starting August 1, reservations to all events may be made online or by calling the Friends of Auburn Heights Office (302-239-2385) weekdays 9 am to 5 pm.
+For our final Steamin’ Day of the season, we are recommending advance, timed ticket purchasing and reservations, not only for the fastest and most touch-free entry, but also to comply with new regulations set forth by the State of Delaware.
+Reservations to all events may be made online or by calling the Friends of Auburn Heights Office (302-239-2385) weekdays 9 am to 5 pm.
 If you have any questions, do not hesitate to email us at email@example.com.

 Capacities will be limited as we prioritize health and safety, so reservations are strongly encouraged.
-As always, Steamin’ Day admission is free for members, but we ask that you register in advance for an entry time.
-Walk-ins are welcome but may be subject to wait times if there are parties with reservations on the schedule.
+As always, Steamin’ Day admission is free for members, but reservations are strongly recommended to avoid entry delays that may occur if capacity limits have been met by those holding reservations.

 Practice Social Distancing

 While on-site, please keep at least 6 feet between you and others not in your immediate party.
-Floor markings and signage will help identify safe distances and remind all of the need to maintain safe spacing.
+Signage will help identify safe distances and remind all of the need to maintain safe spacing.

 Steamin’ Day Rides

-Please note that some of the historic vehicles that we traditionally operate on Steamin’ Days will not be available since they do not permit adequate distancing, and we will be ensuring passengers on our trains or in any cars we operate (initially, only the Mountain Wagon) are properly distanced.
+Please note that most of the historic vehicles that we traditionally operate on Steamin’ Days will not be available since they do not permit adequate distancing, and we will be ensuring passengers on our trains or in the Mountain Wagon are properly distanced.
 Volunteers will spray or wipe down seats to give riders a safe and sanitary experience.

 Delaware State Parks owns and operates the Marshall Mansion at Auburn Heights and is responsible for decisions related to tours of the historic property.
-We will share details as they are announced.
-In the meantime, if you wish to discuss arranging a private tour, please contact Teresa Pierce (Teresa.Pierce@delaware.gov; or 302-239-5687).
+Tours will be offered, but visitors should be aware that tour groups will be limited to a max of 10 people and may include individuals outside their household.
+If you wish to discuss arranging a private tour, please contact Teresa Pierce (Teresa.Pierce@delaware.gov; or 302-239-5687).

 Marshall Steam Museum

-While the newly renovated museum is open and expansive, capacity inside will be reduced to ensure there is enough room for proper social distancing.
+While the newly renovated museum is open and expansive, capacity inside will be reduced to 30% of fire capacity to comply with current safety guidelines and ensure there is room for proper social distancing.
 Self-guided experiences will be available along a designated route to ensure one-way paths and proper spacing.
-We will begin hosting regular museum hours on Thursday and Friday afternoons, 1 to 4 pm, starting September 10.
-Since capacity will be limited, reservations are recommended.
-Walk-ins are welcome but may be subject to wait times if there are parties with reservations on the schedule.
+Those who are at higher risk for the virus are encouraged to visit instead on Thursday or Friday afternoons, when the museum is open from 1 to 4 pm and .

 Cleaning and Sanitation

 We will be adhering to all regulations established by the state and CDC, including regular cleaning of highly touchable surfaces and restrooms.
-While touch points are minimal inside the museum, we encourage you to take advantage of the hand sanitizing stations provided and to wash your hands thoroughly and regularly (we’ve invested a lot in antimicrobial soap — so please use it liberally and frequently).
+While touch points are minimal inside the museum, we encourage you to take advantage of the hand sanitizing stations provided and to wash your hands thoroughly and regularly (we’ve invested a lot in antimicrobial soap — so please use it liberally and frequently to make our investment worthwhile).

 Volunteers & Staff

-All volunteers and staff will be screened for high temperatures when they arrive to check in for their shift.
+All volunteers and staff will be screened for high temperatures when they arrive to check in for their shifts.

 Signage reminding everyone on-site to practice social distancing and good hand hygiene will be displayed conspicuously throughout the property.